A place for insight, inspiration, and experiments.

 These experiments provide a fun twist on learning key chemistry concepts.
 For instance, students can use spectroscopy to “solve” a case of a poisoned drink and explore intermolecular forces while investigating a pretend arson.

-In a recent webinar, we took a deep dive into “Messed-Up Makeup,” a forensic experiment that will be featured in an upcoming Vernier lab book (releasing October 2023).
+In a recent webinar, we took a deep dive into “Messed-Up Makeup,” an experiment featured in our newest lab book, Forensic Chemistry Experiments.

 This experiment is, essentially, an acid-base titration that involves the use of the Go Direct® pH Sensor and Go Direct Drop Counter.
 Students also learn about equations and stoichiometry.